California Underserved and

 Producers who have received a COVID-19 economic relief grant will be eligible for drought relief funds one calendar year (12 months) after applying for economic relief funds.
 This is to prioritize historically underserved, small-scale producers throughout California who have not received any Federal or State relief grant funds to date.
 Those who received funding in 2021 will be eligible to re-apply for CUSP direct relief funds 12 months after receiving the first round of funds.

-The Drought Relief Grants administered through the CUSP partner organizations will be reimbursement grants for expenses incurred as a result of the drought.
+The Drought Relief Direct Farmer Grants administered through the CUSP partner organizations are reimbursement grants for expenses incurred as a result of the drought.
 Examples of covered expenses can include but are not limited to:

 - Increased electric utility bills of 50% or more due to increased electricity rates